 To see when the next session will begin for a course, check that course's information page.

-Most assignments can be submitted at any time before the session ends.
+Most assignments can be submitted at any time before the session ends, unless your degree course syllabus or Onboarding Course says otherwise.
 However, you might not get enough peer reviews on peer-reviewed assignments if you submit them late.

 Switch to the next session